 The SA Present bit is set to 1 when the SA field is present in the Dynamic A-MSDU subframe header and is set to 0 when the SA field is not present.

+The DA Present and SA Present bits in the Subframe Control field of each Dynamic A-MSDU subframe are set to 1 unless the frame carrying the A-MSDU is a Short frame (see 8.7 (MAC frame format for short frames)).

 Instructions to TGah Editor: Add the following note at the end of this subclause:

+NOTE—The Dynamic A-MSDU subframe format is not transmitted by a non-S1G STA.

 Instructions to TGah Editor: Move subclause 8.7.6 immediately after subclause 8.3.2.2.3 as a new subclause 8.3.2.2.4 (@802.11REVmc D2.0)